 ^{}This course may count as a student's Bible course for one semester.
 However, the student cannot receive credit for this course if he/she has already received credit for the same study in English.
 Prerequisites: SPA 232 Intermediate Spanish or permission from the instructor.
-SPA 336 Spanish Conversation is strongly recommended and will be taught by Spanish-speaking instructor as available.
+SPA 336 Spanish Conversation is offered in the spring for minors; however, Spanish majors may take it for elective credit.